Indian People's Theatre Association: IPTA in West Bengal

-Actor: Samudra Guha, Subhajit Dhar, Bolanath Mukherjee, Musumi Joarder, Rubi Gandhi, Bapi Dasgupta, Somya Bhowmik, Madhuja Ghoshal, Atanu Mandol, Abhijit Chatterjee, Sandhya Halder, Goutam Saha, Pinakpani Dasgupta, Sugata Banerjee and others.
+Actor: Samudra Guha, Subhajit Dhar, Bolanath Mukherjee, Mousumi Joarder, Rubi Gandhi, Bapi Dasgupta, Somya Bhowmik, Madhuja Ghoshal, Atanu Mandol, Abhijit Chatterjee, Dipanwita Chakraborty, Sandhya Halder, Goutam Saha, Pinakpani Dasgupta, Sugata Banerjee and others.
 Dancer: Ashis Deb, Kakoli Deb, Dona, Iti, etc. Film Maker Manish Ghosh, Piyush Sarkar, Pradip Chakraborty, Ambarish Roy etc. There are 23 District Committees under this organisation and there are approximately 11,000 Artist members in this organization.
 IPTA W B has been reorganised in its 3rd conference held on 1967 at Kolkata Bagbazar reading room Library.

 IPTA in Assam

 The Assam chapter of IPTA, which worked for the development of humanity through culture, was formed in 1947.
 Hemango Biswas, the founder secretary of the chapter, worked with some of the prominent personalities of the state such as Jyotiprasad Agarwala, Bishnu Prasad Rabha and Bhupen Hazarika among others.
 Bhupen Hazarika began close association with IPTA soon after returning from the United States in the 1950s.
 The golden period of IPTA, from 1952 to 1962, coincided with the golden days of Hazarika's musical career.
 It was during this period that he composed some of his immortal numbers, including Dola He Dola, Rongmon Macholoi Gol, Manuhe Manuhor Babe and others.
 Biswas and Hazarika jointly organized the third Assam conference of IPTA in 1955, when the likes of Balraj Sahni, Salil Chowdhury and Hemanta Mukherjee participated, among others.
 Some of the famous plays presented by IPTA were Sonali Dhanani, Seujia Kuhipaat, Tofaan, Navaprabhat, Sapasalor Seka etc. and many shadow plays like Poharaloi, Amar Jatra, 15 Augustor Ahban and Tirut Singh.

 In the 21st century, plays like Sadgati (Munshi Premchand), Dur Deshor Kotha, Kio (Phani Sarma), Arjun Tolir Dhumuha (Deb Kumar Saikia) and An Inspector Calls in 2019 directed by Prodyut Kumar Deka were staged in different parts of the State.
 The Assam chapter celebrated the birth centenary of its founder secretary Hemango Biswas in 2012.
 On the occasion of platinum jubilee of IPTA, the chapter organized a drama festival on 11–12 March 2019 at District Library, Guwahati.
 Two plays Laalchurni and Coffee Housot Apeksha (Laxmi Narayan Lal) respectively were staged during the two day event.